botaul/botmaster/README.md

 # twitter_autobase
 A Twitter bot that can read your DMs, then tweets like Twitter autobase.
 This project is a re-code of [autodm_base](https://github.com/ydhnwb/autodm_base) by [Prieyudha Akadita S.](https://github.com/ydhnwb) with many improvements and fixed bugs.
-I know this bot is not perfect yet, issues and pull requests are welcome.
+I know this bot is not perfect yet, so, issues and pull requests are welcome.

 - **Read [Twitter rules](https://help.twitter.com/en/rules-and-policies/twitter-search-policies)** <br>
 - **USING THIS BOT FOR 'ADULT' BASE IS STRICTLY PROHIBITED** <br>